Ask Dr. B

 Hospice generally refers to care a patient would receive to help ease pain and suffering associated with a life-limiting condition.
 This term is generally used when we are no longer looking to cure the disease in question, and the focus is on symptom management and improving or maintaining quality of life.
 In the human world there are often very specific definitions we use for this care, such as a prognosis of less than 6 months.

 In both human and animal hospice, the focus is on the physical, social, and emotional needs of the patient.
 The goal is for the patient to remain comfortable, clean, and safe, while also maintaining social relationships and a sense of dignity.
 This care is often given by a multidisciplinary team, and can include care and support for the patient’s caregivers that includes bereavement support.
-The difference in pet hospice (here in the US), is that it includes both humane euthanasia and assisted natural death.
+The difference in pet hospice (here in the US), is that it includes both humane euthanasia (including in home pet euthanasia) and assisted natural death.

 It can be difficult for family members to seek out pet hospice care due to not wanting to face a terminal diagnosis, or simply not wanting to stop seeking a cure.
 For these situations, palliative care can be a perfect fit.